gobeyondidentity/developer-docs/docs/getting-started.md

 ---

-## 8. Configure your local environment
+## 8. Configure Beyond Identity to manage identities for your app

+So far, only the [Admin Realm](https://developer.beyondidentity.com/docs/v1/platform-overview/architecture#admin-realm) exists for your Beyond Identity tenant.
+You don't want your app's users to be created there!
+The steps below create a set of Beyond Identity resources that will contain your end users' identities.

 ### Create a Realm

-Next, we need to create a new realm to hold identities and configuration:
+We need to create a new [Realm](https://developer.beyondidentity.com/docs/v1/platform-overview/architecture#realms) to hold identities and configuration:

 <img src="/assets/getting-started-create-realm.gif" width="800px" />